-When it comes to ping pong paddles , Stiga evolution vs Stiga pro carbon is one of the most common comparison.
+When you talk about ping pong paddles , Stiga evolution vs Stiga pro carbon is one of the most common comparison.

-The pro carbon and Evolution are Stiga’s finest paddles built for 2 completely different style of play , so it may not make sense to rate one above the other since they are built for different sets of users.
+The pro carbon and Evolution are Stiga’s finest paddles built for 2 completely different style of play , so it may not make sense to rate one above the other since they are built for different users.
 They , however , can be compared based on their physical attributes and performance.

 Stiga Evolution vs Stiga Pro Carbon

 Stiga Pro Carbon lacks in control but excels in speed and spin ; and is best for users who play offensive table tennis.
 On the other hand , Stiga Evolution excels in the control department but lacks slightly in other parameters , and is more suited to a defensive style of play.

 The Blade :